JonathanMEdwards/subtext10/doc/language.md

 1. There is a special blank number called `###` that corresponds to an empty numeric item in the UI.
 Numeric functions treat `###` as a special case, as Excel does with empty cells.
 Unlike IEEE NaN, `###` is equal to itself.
 2. There are predefined blank values for each media type that serve as placeholders.
-3. A block is blank when all its fields are blank.
+3. A block is blank when all its input fields are blank.
 4. A text or array or table is blank when it is empty.
 5. The blank character is the space character.
 6. `nil` is blank